Certified & Irreversible Data Destruction

 Frequently Asked Questions

-Key details about our certified data erasure and destruction services.
+Key details about our secure data erasure and destruction services.

-We securely erase or destroy HDDs, SSDs, backup tapes, optical discs, servers, and mobile devices.
-Each method is matched to the media type to ensure data is permanently unrecoverable.
+We securely erase or destroy HDDs, SSDs, backup tapes, optical media, servers, and mobile devices.
+Each method is selected based on the media type and compliance requirements.

 What Erasure Methods Do You Use?

-If a device cannot be sanitised or verified, it is diverted immediately to physical destruction.
-This guarantees data elimination and ensures full compliance with GDPR and NIST 800-88r1 expectations.
+If a device cannot be successfully sanitised or verified, it is diverted to controlled physical destruction.
+This guarantees permanent data elimination and full compliance with GDPR and NIST 800-88r2.

-How Do You Guarantee Data from SSDs Cannot Be Recovered?
+How Do You Ensure SSD Data Cannot Be Recovered?

 Secure Data Destruction Pricing